 wholesale and retail levels.
 We don't explore for oil or gas and we

 don't produce any.
-We are an Australian listed company with about
+We are an Australian company with about half our

-half our income coming from refining and half from wholesale and
+gross margin coming from manufacturing and half from wholesale and

-In 2007 our profit was $444 million on a replacement cost basis.
-In
+In the last year half year our profit was $255 million on a